-The Vendée Globe is a legendary race which is celebrating its 10th edition in 2024!
+The Vendée Globe is a legendary race that celebrated its 10th edition in 2024.

 The Vendée Globe is a single-handed, non-stop, non-assisted round-the-world sailing race that takes place every four years.
 It is contested on IMOCA monohulls, which are 18 metres long.
 The skippers set off from Les Sables-d'Olonne in Vendée and sail around 45,000 kilometres around the globe, rounding the three legendary capes (Good Hope, Leeuwin and finally Cape Horn) before returning to Les Sables d'Olonne.
 The race has acquired an international reputation, attracting skippers from all over the world.
 Beyond the competition, it is above all an incredible human adventure.